DataWizardAKP/Recommendation-System-for-Crowdsourced-Road-Monitoring-Applications/README.md

 - **React.js** - Client-side JavaScript framework for building user interfaces.
 - **Node.js** - JavaScript runtime environment that serves as the backend server.

+The Code is uploaded in the code-main rar file.

 <!---
 Blitz123/Blitz123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.